Advice, Tips and Tricks for Walt Disney World Tickets and Passes

 Thank you to Ron L for suggesting this topic.

-I wish I could give you a quick and easy way to decide, but picking which tickets to purchase is complicated because every vacation is different.
+We wish we could give you a quick and easy way to decide, but picking which tickets to purchase is complicated because every vacation is different.

 It’s always wise to spend some time developing an itinerary BEFORE you buy your passes, because the right passes for you really depend on how you plan to spend your days.
 Some (actually, most) people will spend each day in only one theme park.
 Others like to “hop” between parks and water parks in one day.
 Some families with teenagers find themselves going to DisneyQuest a lot, and only certain passes include that option.
 And so on…